ash2star/authLevelPoC/README.md

 Now add the role **de.linuxdozent.gittest.roles::admin** to your development user and the role **de.linuxdozent.gittest.roles::public** to a new user.
 Don't use your S- or P-User as username if you want to use Application-to-Application Single Sign On (App2AppSSO) with automatic user generation.
 It will cause an user already exists error.
 Try what you can do with the /de/linuxdozent/gittest/odata/service.xsodata service using a tool like Postman.
 Then give /de/linuxdozent/gittest/odatapublic/service.xsodata a try.

+With the public role you should be able to read all the details of the books.
+Also you should be able to create a customer and to read and update update the details.
+But always only for your own user.

 ## Application-to-Application Single Sign On (App2AppSSO)

 If you want to use the HANA MDC XSODATA Service in a HCP HTML5 app and with App2AppSSO then follow the great Blog by Martin Raepple: [Principal Propagation between HTML5- or Java-based applications and SAP HANA XS on SAP HANA Cloud Platform](http://scn.sap.com/community/developer-center/cloud-platform/blog/2016/03/21/principal-propagation-between-html5-and-sap-hana-xs-on-sap-hana-cloud-platform).